-There is a good airline companies such as LAN Peru, Avianca, Taca Airlines to mention few and cover trips through the Peruvian Andes.
-Also the roads that interconnect the country are well developed and you can find excellent bus services taking you around the country.
+There are good airline companies such as LAN Peru, Avianca, Taca Airlines to mention few and cover trips through the Peruvian Andes.
+Also, the roads that interconnect the country are well developed and you can find excellent bus services taking you around the country.

 The following are some of the routes to Machu Picchu:

 Citizens from the United States, Canada, Australia, and the European Union do not require a visa to visit Peru.
-However, all travellers are required to hold a passport valid for at least 6 months after entering the country.
-For more information is necessary to enquiry to your local consulate.
+However, all travelers are required to hold a passport valid for at least 6 months after entering the country.
+For more information is necessary to ask to your local consulate.

-The official currency in Peru is the Nuevo Sol and you can change your money on authorised currency exchange houses, banks, or drawn from local ATMs machines.
+The official currency in Peru is the Nuevo Sol and you can change your money on authorized currency exchange houses, banks, or drawn from local ATMs machines.

 Festivals & Events